jac307/MediaArtTutorials/IARTS1T03/README.md

 # IARTS 1T03 - Story and Design in Theatre and Film

-Through design workshops and weekly lectures, students explore **how storytellers and designers in theatre and film** use space, time, light, sound, projection, and materials to **construct meaning and respond to the social contexts** in which they work.

 Students learn **foundational scenographic and cinematic design principles** grounded in **decolonial and feminist perspectives**, combining hand-drawn sketching with digital prototyping in Blender, REAPER, and DaVinci Resolve.
-Emphasis is placed on understanding how design choices shape audience perception, emotional atmosphere, and cultural representation across both live performance and screen-based environments.
+Emphasis is placed on understanding **how design choices shape audience perception, emotional atmosphere, and cultural representation** across both live performance and screen-based environments.

 > Linked instructions are accessible only while the course is in session.